cjdevx-ai/Egg-Fertility-Detection/README.md

    ```bash
    npm install
    ```
-3. Start the dev server:
+3. Start the development server:
    ```bash
    npm run dev
    ```
    The frontend will be available at http://localhost:5173.
-Ensure the backend is running for API features.

-## Visual Principles
+## Visual Design Principles

-- Glassmorphism: Semi-transparent surfaces and backdrop filters for depth.
+- **Glassmorphism**: Use of semi-transparent backgrounds and backdrop filters to create depth.
-- Bioluminescent Theme: Particle systems mimicking biological life.
+- **Bioluminescence**: A color palette and animation style inspired by biological life and advanced technology.
-- Real-time Diagnostics: Sub-second inference for immediate fertility feedback.
+- **Real-time Feedback**: Minimal latency between image capture and AI-driven diagnostic results.

 ## Technical Requirements

-- Python 3.10+
+- Python 3.10 or higher
-- Node.js 20+
+- Node.js 20 or higher
 - Docker (for containerized deployment)

 ## License